Types of Aid

 - Federal Grants

-- State Grants - Virginia, Pennsylvania, and Rhode Island award grants to residents of their states which can be used at Washington and Lee
+- State Grants - Virginia and Pennsylvania award grants to residents of their states which can be used at Washington and Lee

 While Washington and Lee does not award loans to meet instiutionally-determined need, any student who submits the FAFSA will be provided with information on his federal loan eligibility.
 Both student and parent federal loans can be used to cover the family contribution.